 2. Where does the inspiration for your characters come from?
 Are the characters inspired by people who exist in your life?

 I don't typically model characters on people I know, though the only exceptions are some of the enemy characters.
 There are some enemies that are very unreasonable and violent--I based them on some people I know.

 3. What are some of the books that inspire you?

-I was most inspired by online games, specifically by a defense-specialized crusader character in "Ragnarok Online."
+I was mostly inspired by online games, specifically by a defense-specialized crusader character in "Ragnarok Online."
 It is a very powerful and dependable class, but it's virtually impossible to level one up without a party.

 4. The main character, Naofumi, displays conflicting moral tones.
-He seems considerate yet often crass at the same time, to down right immoral as well, as with his laissez faire attitude toward slavery.
+He seems considerate yet often crass at the same time, to downright immoral as well, as with his laissez faire attitude toward slavery.
 Could you explain your intention by creating a character with rapidly wavering moral tones?

-I like to think of Naofumi like a mirror.
+I like to think of Naofumi as being like a mirror.
 He responds to kindness with kindness, and to evil with evil.
 Like a shard from a broken mirror, he has some pointy edges, but in the end he's a sympathetic character who cares for others.

 As for purchasing a slave, he was forced to do it because of his situation--he needed help from others in a time and place where no one would help him.
-In the modern world, were people are moved and controlled by money, company employees have a lot in common with slaves.
+In the modern world, where people are moved and controlled by money, company employees have a lot in common with slaves.